evont/image-slice-loader/README.md

 You can use it in your node.js service, upload some long image and slice it to store in your own way, here is some [Example](https://github.com/evont/image-slice-loader/tree/main/example/server)

+`sharps`: you can pass some images with slice option and handle them in your own way;
+`outputSharp`: this is more effiective if you just want to slice images and output them;

 ```javascript
 const { outputSharp, sharps } = require("image-slice-loader");